 “You’ll see when you get there.
 A dead guy I hear.
 No witnesses.”

 “Is he homeless?
 If you called me because of a homeless guy who hasn’t got away from the cold wave last night, I swear, I’ll shoot myself.”
 The attempt of raising my voice failed, when the Commissioner gave me a look.

 “Stop it Bet.
 You know we collect drifters right off the street, no questions asked.
 This is much more serious.”
 He groaned as I probably pulled this attitude too many times before.

 “Is it that bad?”
 I broke my eyebrow at him while he blew the smoke and curved his lips to confirm.
 “Tell them I am coming.”
 I changed gears and typed in the coordinates that popped up in the dashboard and holo-projection disappeared.

 Commissioner’s behavior seemed strange.
-He wasn’t fazed with a corpse before, he has seen many during the war.
-Anyway, I had a case to solve and a woman waiting at home, so rotation lights flashed and siren begun blaring.
+He wasn’t fazzed with a corpse before, he has seen many during the war.
+Anyway, I had a case to solve and a woman waiting at home, so rotation lights flashed and the siren began blaring.